SoftBank invests in 'handy Japan' hotel technology service

 It rolled out in Japan last July and has been adopted by 1,700 hotels and 240,000 rooms, about a third of the nation's hotels, both sides said.

-The device can contact a hotel's concierge, link to the internet and make local and international calls, It also provides multilingual city guides.
+Handy works as a complimentary smartphone rental service.
+The device can access a hotel concierge, connect to the internet and make local and international calls.
+It also provides multilingual city guides.

+"With SoftBanks' support, the goal is to go beyond that.
+It's more than just hotels," Terence Kwok, founder and CEO of Tink Labs told reporters at a Tokyo hotel.

 Advertisement

+"It's really helping us become the single ecosystem for all of travel, encompassing the entire journey of the traveler from end to end," Kwok said.

-SoftBank said its investment help develop "Internet of Things" or IoT, services for handy devices.
+SoftBank's investment will go toward developing "Internet of Things" or IoT services for handy devices, including keyless room entry, automated checkout and smart in-room controls.

+Through the collaboration, handy Japan devices will also feature a virtual reality media platform and travel features like taxi call services and disaster warning notifications.

+Hiro Katsusue, CEO of handy Japan said the device can help streamline hospitality services amid a tourism boom as the 2020 Olympics approach.